Easy Rustic Carrot, Cucumber & Aloe Soap

 - Dried Botanicals

-- A soap loaf mold and crinkle cutter
+- A crinkle cutter

 First, melt down your Crystal CCA.
 My Crystal CCA came in Stephenson’s new microwavable tub, so I popped that into the microwave and melted it down in 15 second intervals until my base turned to liquid.
 Melting your base down in these short intervals will help prevent the base from overflowing in your microwave, overheating and losing moisture, and from creating too many bubbles in your soap (bubbles can be pesky when your soap base isn’t opaque!).
 When your base is melted, it will look something like this: